Greg Wilson (DJ): Super Weird Substance

 10 years on from his DJ return, in 2014 he unveiled his new multi-media label Super Weird Substance, releasing the “Blind Arcade Meets Super Weird Substance in the Morphogenetic Field” mixtape before following it up with a series of 5 Super Weird Happenings in different locations across the UK.

 In 2015, the label released 8 vinyl singles, brought together on a 2 CD compilation, “Greg Wilson Presents Super Weird Substance”, including Wilson’s own “Summer Came My Way”, featuring The Reynolds.
 A sixth Happening followed at Festival No. 6 in Portmeirion.

 Collaborating with celebrated comic book writer Alan Moore, plus label artists, ex-Rap Assassin Kermit Leveridge and vocalists The Reynolds, a second mixtape, “Alan Moore's Mandrill Meets Super Weird Substance at the Arts Lab Apocalypse” appeared in 2017, followed by the 14 Hour Super Weird Happening at The Florrie in Liverpool, with Moore making a rare appearance.

 After a handful of further releases, the label was put into hibernation with the onset of covid.
-Diversifying, ‘Greg Wilson’s Discotheque Archives’ was issued during 2020 lockdown as a limited run paperback, with more books, both Wilson’s own projects and by other authors, now planned.
+Diversifying, the book, ‘Greg Wilson’s Discotheque Archives’ was issued during 2020 lockdown as a limited run paperback, with an extended hardback edition following in 2023.

+SWS Books has subsequently published ‘James Hamilton’s Disco Pages 1975-1982’ in 2024, edited by Mike Atkinson and with introductions from Norman Cook and Wilson, with a companion volume, ‘James Hamilton’s Dance Pages 1983-1989’ to follow.

+In 2025, alongside Mike Atkinson, he launched the monthly podcast series, ‘Record Mirror Disco Charts’.